DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_05_Implementing_and_configuring_virtualization_in_Windows_Server.md

 After this exercise, you should have used Hyper-V Manager and Windows Admin Center to create a virtual switch, create a virtual hard disk, and then create and manage a virtual machine.

-## Exercise 2: Install and configure containers
+## Exercise 2: Installing and configuring containers

 ### Exercise Scenario